icc-bloe/logstash-etcd-output/README.md

-# Logstash etcd output plugin
+# Logstash Output Plugin for etcd

-This is a logstash plugin that enables to write your logstash events to etcd.
+This is a plugin for [Logstash](https://github.com/elasticsearch/logstash).
+It lets you write logstash events to [etcd](https://github.com/coreos/etcd).